-- 1. Consider: If and how God's ultimate will has been accomplished in the congregation and local community. - 2.
+- 1. Recall God's intentional will for Trinity Church as you determined it during Lesson One.
+Now consider if and how God's ultimate will has been accomplished in the congregation and local community. - 2.
 What if Trinity Church had moved to the suburbs?
 Would God's ultimate will have been thwarted?
 If a group of people disobeys or disagrees on God's intention, does God have an alternative plan?
 What do you think and why? - 3.
 Does everything have to work out perfectly for God's ultimate will to be accomplished? - 4.
-Weatherhead writes, "If man is to have real freedom, and if the community is to be bound together in such a close unity that the one suffers for the many, even as the one gains through the many-if, in a word, life is to be on the family and not on the individual basis, then obviously ten thousand things can happen that God did not intend" Since we suffer and gain due to the acts of others, how does this congregation "suffer" or "gain" through what they have experienced?
+Weatherhead writes, "If man is to have real freedom, and if the community is to be bound together in such a close unity that the one suffers for the many, even as the one gains through the many-if, in a word, life is to be on the family and not on the individual basis, then obviously ten thousand things can happen that God did not intend "Since we suffer and gain due to the acts of others, how does this congregation "suffer" or "gain" through what they have experienced?